-Finance charges of £10.8m (2020:£7.5m) include £3.4m for Dunedin Canmore's share of a one off fee for the restructuring of fixed rate loan arrangements completed on 30 March 2021 which will reduce future interest costs and improve the strength of the business plan going forward.
+Finance charges of £6.6m (2021: £10.8m) are reported for interest and bank fees on the Association's borrowings from the Group funding entity WFL1.
+Finance charges in 2021 included the Association's share of a one-off fee for the restructuring of fixed rate loan arrangements which completed on 30 March 2021 with the benefit of reducing future interest costs and improving the strength of the business plan.